korporationcl/korporation.cl.github.io/notes/aws_solutions_architect_associate/route53.md

   - SOA
   - PTR
 - **You can buy domain names directly from Amazon (It can take up to 3 days to register a domain name)**
+- Alias Records have special functions that are not present in other DNS servers.
+Their main function is to provide special functionality and      integration into AWS services.
+Unlike CNAME records, they can also be used at the Zone Apex, where CNAME records cannot.
+Alias Records can       also point to AWS Resources that are hosted in other accounts by manually entering the ARN Further information.
+- There is a default limit of 50 domains names which can be increased contacting AWS support.

 # Routing Policies